SVG vs Canvas Architecture

 import * as d3 from 'd3';

-// EXIT: Remove detached nodes to prevent memory leaks
+// EXIT: remove detached nodes to release layout + listener memory

-// ENTER: Create new nodes with initial attributes
+// ENTER: create nodes with initial, accessible attributes

 .append('circle')